Follow TV Tropes

 • "Have Broom Will Travel" sees the witch hired out by an employment agency to babysit two little terrors.
 She manages to keep them in line by using witchcraft and earns their respect at the end, when the kids tell their parents she's the best babysitter they've ever had.

-• In "Witch Witch Is Witch," Winnie looks after another pair of mischievous boys.
-They manage to get hold of her magic wand and turn themselves into gorillas.
+• In "Witch Witch Is Witch," Winnie returns to babysit the boys again, but falls asleep herself while putting them to bed.
+They manage to get hold of her magic wand and turn the house into a castle and themselves into gorillas, but then forget the magic words to change back.
 The witch saves the day just as the kids' parents return home.

 • Baseball Episode: In "Little Big League," Winnie substitutes for a sick child scheduled to pitch in a local little league game — and her witchcraft-tinged pitches give the opposing team's batters fits.
 A couple of big-league scouts try to sign her up for major league ball, but she refuses their offer when they show no interest in the youngsters.

-• Catchphrase: Winnie's spell incantation of choice is "Ippity-pippity-pow!"
+• Character Catchphrase: Winnie's spell incantation of choice is "Ippity-pippity-pow!"

 • Cutting the Knot: In "How Now Cinderella", Winnie skips the glass slipper part of the story by taking the Prince, Cinderella, and priest on her broom to speed up the story.